eclipse-tractusx/demand-capacity-mgmt/docs/Functionalities.md

 - Manages favorites related to capacity groups, material demands, companies, events, and address books.
 - Utilizes repositories (FavoriteRepository, CapacityGroupRepository, MaterialDemandRepository, LinkedCapacityGroupMaterialDemandRepository, CompanyRepository, LoggingHistoryRepository, and AddressBookRepository) for data storage.
 - Supports operations such as retrieving all favorites, retrieving favorites by type, creating favorites, and deleting favorites.
-- Handles various favorite types, including capacity groups, material demands, companies, events, and address books.

 ## Statuses System:

-- Defining methods for posting, retrieving, and updating user-specific status information.
+- Defining methods for posting, retrieving, and updating status information for the capacity groups and material demands if there is a status improvment or a status deduction.
 - Utilizes the StatusesRepository for database interaction, allowing the storage and retrieval of user-specific status entities.
 - Includes methods such as `postStatuses`, `getAllStatuses`, and `updateStatus` for managing and updating the user's status information.